thinking-with-computers/ludus-spec/README.md

 & new_users has entries for :Pat, :Chris, and :Ashley
 ```

 Splats work for all Ludus collections.
-Splats may only be used within collection types: tuples may be splatted only into tuples; lists may be splatted only into lists; etc. (This is for a number of reasons; the semantics of different collection types are different enough that splats-as-conversions tempt the elder gods.)
+Splats may only be used within collection types: tuples may be splatted only into tuples (eds: _probably not!_); lists may be splatted only into lists; etc. (This is for a number of reasons; the semantics of different collection types are different enough that splats-as-conversions tempt the elder gods.)
 Conversions between collection types are handled by functions, and not all conversions are possible.

 #### Expressions, blocks, scope, and scripts
 Ludus is, exclusively, an expression-based language: everything returns a value.
 (Even assignment!; more on this below.)
 Expressions are separated by newlines or by semicolons.